ZackWilde27/Z3dPy/README.md

 # Installation Guide

-First, you'll need NumPy, my library requires it.

-Then, download the repo as a zip file, extract it to the same folder as your script, and import it with
+Download the repo as a zip file, extract it to the same folder as your script, and import it with
 ```python
 import z3dpy
 ```